pieces-app/cli-agent/README.md

 ## Shell Completion

-The Pieces CLI supports auto-completion for bash, zsh, and fish shells.
+The Pieces CLI supports auto-completion for bash, zsh, fish, and PowerShell.
 To enable completion, add the appropriate line to your shell configuration file:

 ### Bash